Jamesjli1/Jamesjli1/README.md

 ## Hi, I’m James 👋

 - I’m a 2nd-year **Computer Engineering** student building a strong foundation in **systems engineering** across software and hardware.
-- My focus is on designing, implementing, and understanding systems end-to-end from low-level logic and architecture to higher-level algorithms.
+- My focus right now is on building end-to-end full-stack systems while also developing hands-on skills with hardware and embedded systems.
 ---

 ### 📫 Connect